Evertras/simple-homemanager/02-basic-repository-setup.md

 # Now we should be able to run hello!
 hello

+# And we can see a nix store path as its source
+which hello

+# There's also a flake.lock file now... what is it?
+Find out later.
+git add flake.lock
+git commit -m "Add flake.lock"
 ```

 If `hello` isn't found, make sure you followed the install steps correctly.
 In